 Place the cucumber (reserving enough slices to garnish each glass) and slices from 2 lemons into a pitcher.
 Top with gin.
 Give it a quick stir to combine and let sit in fridge for a few hours.

 When the gin mixture is ready, garnish a Tom Collins glass with cucumber slice.
 Add one scoop of Frosé sorbet.
-Top with 2 ounces of the infused gin, and a fresh squeeze of lemon.
+Top with 2 ounces of the infused gin, a fresh squeeze of lemon, and sparkling water.
 Garnish with a mint sprig.

 - 1½ ounces tequila (preferably reposado)